Brian Mason (American football): Ohio State

 Mason joined the staff at Ohio State University in 2015 and was a graduate assistant for two years.

 Cincinnati

 In January 2017, he was named the Director of Recruiting for the University of Cincinnati, and then in January 2018, he was promoted to Special Teams Coordinator.
 Mason helped lead the Bearcats to an appearance in the 2021 College Football Playoff.

 Notre Dame

 In January 2022, it was reported he would become the Special Teams Coordinator at the University of Notre Dame.
 The move re-united Mason with Marcus Freeman, whom he previously worked with at Ohio State, Cincinnati, and Purdue.

 Indianapolis Colts

 On March 4, 2023, the Indianapolis Colts hired Mason as their special teams coordinator.

+During the final play of the first NFL preseason game in 2026, Mason was collected in a pile of players who were going out of bounds.
+The entanglement crashed into his knee, tearing multiple ligaments.

 Personal life

-Mason is a native of Zionsville, Indiana where he played football for Zionsville Community High School and holds a bachelor's degree in economics(Denison), and master's degrees in education (Bluffton, 2012), recreation and sports management (Purdue, 2014), and kinesiology, sport management (Ohio State, 2016).
+Mason is a native of Zionsville, Indiana where he played football for Zionsville Community High School.
+He holds a bachelor's degree in economics (Denison) and master's degrees in education (Bluffton, 2012), recreation and sports management (Purdue, 2014), and kinesiology, sport management (Ohio State, 2016).